benbaptist/chainai/README.md

 # Run the chain
 output = main_chain.invoke(model)

-# Output one of the resulting steps
+# Output the resulting haiku from the final step
 print(output.haiku)
 ```